Bankrate Inc. Fair Fund

 FTC v.
 Reckitt Benckiser

-The FTC reached settlements totaling $60 million with the companies responsible for Suboxone, a prescription drug used to treat opioid addiction.
+The Federal Trade Commission (FTC) reached settlements totaling $60 million with the companies responsible for Suboxone, a prescription drug used to treat opioid addiction.
 The FTC says that these companies violated antitrust laws by preventing patients from choosing lower-priced generic versions of the drug.
-The Settlements provide payment for persons who were prescribed Suboxone film in the United States between March 1, 2013 and February 28, 2019 and file a timely claim.
+Refund checks totaling more than $59 million were mailed to consumers who were prescribed Suboxone film in the United States between March 1, 2013 and February 28, 2019 and filed a timely claim.
+Because there was still money in the fund, the FTC sent a second round of checks totaling nearly $369,000 to people who submitted a valid claim during a second claims period.
+All checks have been distributed and are now void.

 RBK